Officer suspended for online post about protest organized by Parkland survivor

 Valenti has spent 23 years with the Coconut Creek Police Department and has an "an exemplary service record," the chief said.

+Arenal said Valenti's "mistakes were inappropriate.
+They were not professional," according to the WSVN report.

+"This is one person, who had a lapse in judgment.
+He made an error ... and we have fixed that error," the chief said, according to the station.

-Arenal said Valenti will be required to attend sensitivity training to remain an employee.
+Arenal said Valenti will also be required to attend sensitivity training to remain an employee.

 "If I or any member of the city of Coconut Creek had any reason to believe that Officer Valenti's comment was truly a threat against the safety and well-being of another individual, his employment would be terminated," Arenal said.